Permafrost/Tundra/SERVICES.md

   pattern as the token separator.
 * `$pattern` is the literal or [regular expression pattern] to match against the given string.
-* `$literal?` is a boolean indicating if the pattern should be treated as a literal string or a [regular expression pattern].
+* `$pattern.literal?` is a boolean indicating if the pattern should be treated as a literal string or a [regular expression pattern].
   Defaults to `false`.

 #### Outputs: